These days, we see an enormous increase in numbers, of those who wish to

-become breeders, there sadly seems to be a severe
+domestic animal.
+There sadly seems to be a severe

-lack of knowledge as to just what it takes to become a responsible
+lack of knowledge, as to just what it takes to become a responsible

 breeder.
 Many unfortunately, think it's just

 a matter of finding two individuals with working